ReynardChristiansen/Spotify_Clone/README.md

 # Hirmify

 Hirmify is an online platform designed to facilitate song playback, song search, and artist information search.
+Users can also personalize their music experience by liking songs to save them in their personal library and deleting songs in their library.